touchao123/someip-docker/README.md

 This project is a someip dockerized template that you can customize to your needs.
 You can either use it for testing the protocal you like or develop the upon application.

+### Stacks layout

+*   someip-stack        | => Interactive layer with user.
+*   ... other stack     | => Others based the lower layer 'pb-sip'.
+*   pb-sip              | => Add protocolBuffer basing on 'someip-core'.
+*   someip-core         | => Resopnsible for compling the vsomeip stack.
+*   someip-base         | => This is lowest layer for providing development tools of build-essential,
+                        |       cmake, git etc. which supporing the higher level's compiling.

 ## Getting Started

 So how do you get this template to work for your project?
 It is easier than you think.